“All instruction is culturally responsive. The question is: to which culture is it currently oriented?”

 -Gloria Ladson-Billings, Author of The Dreamkeepers: Successful Teacher of African American Children

-While there are different pedagogies for culturally responsive teaching, a shared goal is that they “defy the deficit model and ensure students see themselves and their communities reflected and valued in the content taught in school”.
+While there are different pedagogies for culturally responsive practice, a shared goal is that they “defy the deficit model and ensure students see themselves and their communities reflected and valued in the content taught in school”.
 (Jenny Muñiz.
 Culturally Responsive Teaching: A 50 State Survey of Teaching Standards.
 New America)

 Resources to Learn More

-- Culturally Responsive Teaching Guide
+- Culturally Responsive Practice Guide

-- Workspace: Culturally Responsive Teaching
+- Workspace: Culturally Responsive Practice

 - Webinar: Creating a Sense of Belonging: A Critical Need for Student Engagement and Success